 For uneven terrain, lower tire pressure (though not too low) helps the tire deform easily to absorb vibrations.
 And for paved roads, higher pressure helps reduce the rolling resistance.

-Indoor cycling velodrome’s surface are smooth and hence track bikes usually run a very high pressure between 140 to 220 psi.
+Indoor cycling velodrome’s surface is smooth and hence track bikes usually run a very high pressure between 140 to 220 psi.

-On the other hand, mountain bikes tires usually have a tire pressure between 25 to 40 psi.
+On the other hand, mountain bike tires usually have a tire pressure between 25 to 40 psi.

-While the tire pressure plays an important role in your ride comfort, don’t discount the type of bike frame you’re riding.
-A carbon frame is usually less compliant and harsher than a steel or titanium.
+While tire pressure plays an important role in your ride comfort, don’t discount the type of bike frame you’re riding.
+A carbon frame is usually less compliant and harsher than steel or titanium.

 Geek Tip : Consider lowering the tire pressure if you’re riding on uneven surfaces.

 Wet conditions, often as a result of rain could mean reducing your tire pressure.
 There’s no magic number of how much you should lower.

-In practice, most cyclist usually give the presta valve 2-3 short presses to lower the tire pressure.
+In practice, most cyclists usually give the Presta valve 2-3 short presses to lower the tire pressure.
 The main reason you want to lower the is to increase traction in wet conditions.
 A larger tire patch in contact with the surface will provide you with more grip.